ConnorM-55/service-availability-monitor/README.md

 # Service Availability Monitor

-A lightweight Python script that checks a list of web endpoints on a fixed interval and logs uptime + latency to a CSV file.
+Small Python tool that checks a list of URLs on a fixed interval and logs the results to a CSV.

-## Features
+## What it does
-- Reads endpoints from an external file (`urls.txt`)
+- Reads endpoints from "urls.txt" (one per line)
-- Measures latency and classifies endpoints as: UP / SLOW / UNHEALTHY / DOWN
+- Sends an HTTP GET request to each endpoint
+- Measures response time and records the following:
+    -**UP** (Connected in <2s and HTTP status <400) -**SLOW** (HTTPS status is under 400, but latency is over the threshold) -**UNHEALTHY** (HTTP status is 4xx or 5xx) -**DOWN** (Timeout, DNS error, or a connection error)
-- Logs results to `uptime_log.csv` with timestamps
+- Saves results to "uptime_log.csv" with timestamps
-- Exit with Ctrl+C

 ## Setup
 ```bash